City and Colour: Sometimes (2005–2007)

 Green indicated that his view that the "best music for [him] is sad music", influenced the type of songs he created.
+He stated he helped Kelsey Brown with the playing of guitar.
 He also said that he "love[s] music to sort of escape to" and the idea of sad music that people could identify with.
 Green said of the album that, "a lot of those songs are written on some of the experiences I've been through and stuff and that's just how I deal with it.
 I just write songs when I'm bummed out and I feel happier."
 Sometimes won the 2007 Juno award for Alternative Album of the Year.

 Bring Me Your Love (2008–2009)

 Bring Me Your Love is Green's second full-length album.
-It was released on February 12, 2008 and features a wide array of instruments not used on his previous recordings (such as harmonica, banjo, drums and lap steel) giving it a more folk-influenced sound.
+It was released on February 12, 2008, and features a wide array of instruments not used on his previous recordings (such as harmonica, banjo, drums and lap steel) giving it a more folk-influenced sound.
 The album also features collaborations with other musicians, such as Canadian musician Gordon Downie of The Tragically Hip on the track "Sleeping Sickness", and additional instrumentals done by Matt Sullivan and the members of Attack in Black.
 The lead single, "Waiting...", peaked at No. 32 on the Canadian Hot 100.
 The album is named after a short story by Charles Bukowski.
 It is also a line sung in the closing track, "As Much As I Ever Could."
 Green has stated that he saw Bukowski's book in a book store while on tour and adopted the title for his new album.
 On September 26, 2008, City and Colour embarked on their first American tour, in support of Bring Me Your Love.
 On the tour, the band supported Tegan and Sara along with Girl in a Coma.
 This tour was followed by a headlining tour of the US in January 2009, with support from William Elliott Whitmore.
 In October 2008, Dine Alone Records announced a special 2-disc limited edition of Bring Me Your Love to be released on December 2, 2008.
 Only 6,000 copies were available; 5,000 in North America and 1,000 in Australia.